eralpship/web-dev-workshop/docs/adding-pages.md

 I defined the menu item `path`s and `title`s in an array above the component instead of the layout.
 So that it would be easy to add/remove items from the menu later.
 We then loop over the `menuItems` array by `map` and render each item as `Button`s.

-It should look like this. and clicking the buttons on the top right should take user to associated pages.
+It should look like this, and clicking the buttons on the top right should take user to associated pages.

 ![init appbar menu](assets/init-appbar-menu.png)